Are forums better than Social media to discuss your interests?

 Forums Generally See Less Abuse

-In general, forums seem to be less abusive than social media sites.
+In general, forums seem to be less abusive than social media content planner.
 This is usually because they have rules that get moderated consistently.
 Therefore, unlike Facebook or Twitter, where you can send a threat with little consequences, a decent forum will usually ban the offender

 Forums offer More Choices